w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 [shared sequencers](https://medium.com/@richardchen_81235/intro-to-shared-sequencing-1622d1fd51c9),
 which provide a common grounds of interoperability between layer two solutions.

-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} will add a protocol called [SPREE](learn-spree.md) that provides shared logic for cross-consensus messages.
-Messages sent with SPREE carries additional guarantees about provenance and interpretation by the receiving chain.
+Polkadot plans to have the concept of [**Accords**](../general/polkadot-direction.md#xcm-and-accords), which are opt-in treaties for different protocols to partake in.
+Accords ensure that logic to pertaining to interoperability are kept consistent, and cannot be changed and undermined by participating protocols.
+This helps ensure that any XCM message can be properly interpreted and executed as needed on the target protocol in a fully trustless environment.

+[SPREE](./learn-spree.md) is the mechanism that provides shared logic for cross-consensus messages, and will be used to construct Accords.

 ## DApp Support and Development